meetoseh/backend/docs/db/s3_file_uploads.md

 When an `s3_file_uploads` row is created, all of the required `s3_file_upload_parts` should also be created atomically.
-Thus, an s3 file upload can be considered successful when there are no incomplete parts, at which part it should be deleted.
-It's considered failed either when explicitly aborted, or when it expires, at which point it should be deleted.
+Thus, an s3 file upload can be considered successful when there are no incomplete parts.
+It's considered failed either when explicitly aborted, or when it expires.

 ## Fields